History of Sex in Cinema:

 It starred Christina Ricci, who was known more for her early role as Wednesday Addams in The Addams Family movies (1991 and 1993).
 The controversial Miramax film gained further attention by featuring Ricci's first feature-film topless scenes as the sexually-promiscuous and drug/alcohol abusing heroine.

-Elizabeth Wurtzel
+Elizabeth Wurtzel (Christina Ricci)

 Sex and Lucia (2001, Sp.) (aka Lucía y el Sexo)

-Julio Medem's unabashedly sexy, erotic, intriguing and poetic art-house film (told with a twisting plot) was mostly a story about the passionate involvement between two individuals:
+Julio Medem's unabashedly sexy, erotic, intriguing and poetic art-house film was told with a twisting plot.

 • Lucia (Paz Vega), a lusciously beautiful Madrid waitress

-• Lorenzo Alvarez (Tristan Ulloa) a suicidal novelist with writer's block who had a secret past
+• Lorenzo Alvarez (Tristan Ulloa), a suicidal novelist with writer's block who had a secret past

 When they first met in a public restaurant, told in a long flashback sequence, she told him how she was an adoring fan of his first novel and proposed: